 - 1. The B2 Business District between Red Lady Avenue and Butte Avenue - 2.
 The Slate River Annexation, an emerging neighborhood at Pyramid Avenue - 3.
-The R4 and Tourist (T) Zones flanking Sixth Street, which already support higher-density housing and lodging near services and transit
+The R4 and Tourist Zones flanking Sixth Street, which already support higher-density housing and lodging near services and transit

-While Sixth Street today is beloved for its mountain views, public parks, and small-town charm, it holds long-term potential to evolve into a more vibrant, mixed-use corridor.
-With thoughtful planning, it can offer locals and visitors alike more everyday amenities - retail, services, eateries, and housing above - while also enhancing its role as a seam that connects the Town, not a line that divides it.
+While currently charming for its views, public parks, and small-businesses, Sixth Street is an opportunity to evolve more to welcome both locals and visitors with community and park spaces, and more retail, services, and eateries, with housing above.
+More mixed use and community gathering places will make it a seam that connects the Town, not a line that divides it.